RIAPS/riaps-integration/riaps-bbbruntime/README.md

 # Installation of RIAPS on Pre-configured BBB

+1. With the SD Card installed in the BBB, log into the BBB using ssh with user account being 'ubuntu'

-1. Download the latest released installation package (riaps-bbbruntime.tar.gz) from https://github.com/RIAPS/riaps-integration/releases
+2. Download the latest released installation package (riaps-bbbruntime.tar.gz) from https://github.com/RIAPS/riaps-integration/releases to the BBB

-2. Unpack the installation and move into the package
+3. On the BBB, unpack the installation and move into the package

 	```
 	tar xf riaps-bbbruntime.tar.gz
 	cd riaps-bbbruntime
 	```

-3. Move to 'root' user
+4. Move to 'root' user

 	```
 	sudo su
 	```

-4. Run the installation script
+5. Run the installation script

 	```
 	./bootstrap.sh
 	```
-5. Reboot the Beaglebone Black
+6. Reboot the Beaglebone Black
 	```
 	sudo reboot
 	```